Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

 \subsection{Goldman Bracket on Teichmüller Space $\mathcal T_{g,s}$ with $s \ge 1$}

 Let $\Sigma_{g,s}$ be a two-dimensional oriented and compact surface where $g$ is the genus and $s$ is the number of boundary components.
-We call the surface \textit{hyperbolic} if it possesses a global Riemann metric of constant curvature $-1$.
-In particular, it implies $2g - 2 + s > 0$.
+We call the surface \textit{hyperbolic} if it possesses a global Riemannian metric of constant curvature $-1$.
+In particular, this implies $2g - 2 + s > 0$.